mantidproject/mantid/docs/source/tutorials/mantid_basic_course/using_workbench/04_What_is_missing.rst

 Interfaces
 ==========

 MantidPlot provides a range of different interfaces that are not yet available in Workbench.
-Currently the interfaces available through Workbench are:
+As of Mantid 4.0, the interfaces available through Workbench are:

 * Defraction